dortania/OpenCore-Multiboot/exist/data.md

 ## Partitioning the Disk

 Once you converted (or already formated) your disk is GPT, it is time to repartition it for macOS partition and the EFI partition if there isn't.

-### Checking the disk existing partitions:
+### Checking the disk existing partitions

 Just because the disk is now GPT partitioned, it doesn't mean that macOS will accept it, macOS's HFS Plus (Mac OS Journaled File System) or APFS won't accept formatting it and will return an error with `MediaKit reports not enough space on device for requested operation`, this is because either there is no EFI partition or it's not large enough.
 Either way, if you're just using a disk with non-OS data, chances are you do not have that partition and we will have to make one.